jasny/twig-extensions/README.md

 $twig->addExtension(new Jasny\Twig\ArrayExtension());
 ```

-To use in a symfony project [register the extensions as a service](http://symfony.com/doc/current/cookbook/templating/twig_extension.html#register-an-extension-as-a-service).
+To use in a Symfony project [register the extensions as a service](http://symfony.com/doc/current/cookbook/templating/twig_extension.html#register-an-extension-as-a-service).

 ```yaml
 services: